Tinnitus is the perception of noises or ringing in the ears.

 There is no single cure for tinnitus, but there are treatments that can help.

 The first step is to try to eliminate the cause of your tinnitus.
 If tinnitus is a side effect of a medical condition, like an ear infection, then treating that condition can get rid of the tinnitus.
+Your Audiology Professional may need to refer you to a medical professional in these cases.

 If your tinnitus is not caused by a medical condition, there are options that can help you manage the symptoms.
 For example, many people find it helpful to use background noises, like music or television, to take prominence away from the sound of their tinnitus.
 Often people with hearing loss and tinnitus find being fitted with hearing aids also helps their tinnitus.
 Some hearing aids also have special tinnitus programs which produce sounds that help to mask it.